Understanding the Human-LLM Dynamic: A Literature Survey of LLM Use in Programming Tasks: RQ2: Human Enhancement Evaluation

 \textbf{Learning Check}: The metric is an assessment of how much and what students had learnt during their LLM interaction.
 There seems to be a difference in results based on the test design.
-When tested using a pre-test and post-test scores design (i.e. users were tested before use of LLM and then tested after use of LLM and score difference was calculated), significant gains were observed between LLM use group and no-LLM groups\cite{Kazemitabaar2023ACM_CHI, Yen2023arXiv, Yilmaz2023CEAI, Ma2023arXiv, Ouaazki2023TALE}.
+When tested using a pre-test and post-test scores design (i.e. users were tested before use of LLM and then tested after use of LLM and score difference was calculated), significant gains were observed between LLM use group and no-LLM groups\cite{Yilmaz2023CEAI, Ma2023arXiv, Ouaazki2023TALE}.
+It is worth noting that the positive learning outcomes in these studies tended to come from structured or guided LLM implementations - for instance, \citet{Ma2023arXiv} used a purpose-built LLM-based tutoring system - rather than unstructured access to a general-purpose LLM.
+This suggests that implementation structure may be an important moderating variable for learning outcomes, a distinction we elaborate on further in Section~\ref{sec:llms-for-learning}.
+Additionally, \citet{Kazemitabaar2023ACM_CHI} found significant gains during the training phase on task performance, but the post-test learning retention result one week later did not reach statistical significance.
 In cases where students were given access to the LLM during the course/task, no difference in final grades/learning outcomes was observed \cite{kim2024arXiv, Kosar2024mdpi, Xue2024ACM_ICSE}.
 In yet another study, where the pre-test and post-test design was used but the post-test accessed ability to write the code manually, the group without LLM use performed better \cite{Johnson2024JRTC}.
 All of the other studies tested on a variety of things: code comprehension and maybe some code writing but the results of this study shows the negative effects of using LLMs on learning proper programming syntax.
 Some might argue that the learning of programming syntax is becoming obsolete.